-with $\mathcal{F}_{m,n,r}=\{k : \max\{0,n-m(m-r)\} \leq k \leq \min\{n-(m-r)^2,r(m-r)\}\}$. \end{enumerate} \end{proposition}
+\rect{with $\mathcal{F}_{m,s,n,r}=\{k : \max\{0,n-m(s-r)\} \leq k \leq \min\{n-(m-r)(s-r),r(s-r)\}\}$.} \end{enumerate} \end{proposition}

-\begin{proof}[of Assertion 1] If $n=(m-r)^2$, since $\sfH_1$ holds, the dimension of the incidence variety $\setV_r$ is zero.
+\begin{proof}[of Assertion 1] If $n=(m-r)\rect{(s-r)}$, since $\sfH_1$ holds, the dimension of $\setD_r$ is zero.
 Consequently, the degree of the rational parametrization returned by {\sf RatPar} is the degree of $\setD_r$.
 We bound this degree by the degree of $\setV_r$, which is a finite set by Proposition \ref{prop:regularity} (indeed, in the zero-dimensional case, the set ${\mathcal N}_r(A,U)$ is empty).
-Since the entries of $f(A \circ M, U, S)$ are bilinear polynomials in $\X, \Y$, one can compute the Multilinear B\'ezout bound (see \cite[Chapter 11]{SaSc13}) to bound the degree of the set it defines.
+Since the entries of $f(A, U)$ have a natural bilinear structure in $\X, \Y$, one takes advantage in using the Multilinear B\'ezout bound (see \cite[Chapter 11]{SaSc13}) to bound the degree of the set it defines.